oneapi-src/oneDNN/doc/primitives/eltwise.md

 3. Both forward and backward propagation support in-place operations, meaning that \src can be used as input and output for forward propagation, and
    \diffdst can be used as input and output for backward propagation.
-In case of in-place operation, the original data will be overwritten.
+In case of an in-place operation, the original data will be overwritten.
+Note, however, that some algorithms for backward propagation require original \src, hence the corresponding forward propagation should not be performed in-place for those algorithms.
+Algorithms that use \dst for backward propogation can be safely done in-place.

 4. For some operations it might be beneficial to compute backward propagation based on \f$\dst(\overline{s})\f$, rather than on